ArrowElectronics/yocto_build/README.md

 $ git config --global user.email "you@example.com"
 $ git config --global user.name "Your Name"
 ```
-When a container gets deleted only contents of shared folders will bre preserved, all other modified files will be deleted.
+When a container gets deleted only contents of shared folders will be preserved, all other modified files will be deleted.
 This means that git global settings and bash history ill also be last.
 So every time a new container is started git settings need to be given again.
-As a workaround fo this one can tell Docker not to automatically delete the container after it has exited by omitting the --rm flag during startup:
+As a workaround for this one can tell Docker not to automatically delete the container after it has exited by omitting the --rm flag during startup:
 ```
-sudo run -v $PWD:/home/yocto_build/work -it build_image:1.0 start_build.sh
+docker run -v $PWD:/home/yocto_build/work -it build_image:1.0 start_build.sh
 ```
 Upon exit the container will remain in a stopped state:
 ```